 Why did I think cooking might turn into my career?

 The answers started coming up thick and fast.

 A certain memory was triggered of my dad being away for work most of my childhood.
 He was a Chief Engineer on a cargo vessel.
 What was the easiest thing I could do on his ship?
 I know!
 I could be a cook!
 I thought that by learning to cook I'd be able to see him more often.

 Mystery solved.
 I have unconsciously tried to bridge that void between me and my dad by inventing this dream career.
 Because if it was to be my dream career, I am sure I would have learnt to cook really well, wouldn't I?

-So in my mini investigation I have discovered that childhood dreams might not always hold the key to our true potential.
+So in my mini investigation, I have discovered that childhood dreams might not always hold the key to our true potential.

-But instead, they might offer us a glimpse into our thought processes, fears and insicurities as a child.
+But instead, they might offer us a glimpse into our thought processes, fears and insecurities as a child.
 We invent fantasy dream careers to serve a purpose: to bridge a gap, to make us feel closer to someone, or to relive an amazing experience.
 Because dreaming allows us to be anyone in the world.
-Even if the most ambitios career we could come up with is a cook on a cargo ship.
+Even if the most ambitious career we could come up with is a cook on a cargo ship.
 Because why not!